OberholzerSM/ChessGUI/README.md

 A simple chess program done to further learn C++ and its features such as threads.

-Includes beginner-friendly features such as the option to display the attack range of a player or individual pieces.
+Includes beginner-friendly features such as the option to display the attack range of a player or the movement range of individual pieces.

 ## File Structure